Need to stop thinking negatively about yourself? Want to know how to stop bad thoughts in your head?

 We’re always on the lookout for danger, only now, of course, we don’t have the oft-cited saber-toothed tigers to worry about, or (usually) where we’ll find our next meal.

-We’ve also evolved to live in packs or groups, so it’s likely you spend a fair amount of time thinking about how others accept or like you.
+We’ve also evolved to live in packs or groups, so it’s likely you spend a fair amount of time thinking about how others accept or like you, which can sometimes lead to social anxiety or self-doubt.

 You know, whether you measure up.